LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/schemas.md

 If you download/clone this repo, we ship with .bash scripts that automatically run all the below steps for you.

 You'll first need to `cd` to the root repo dir and then run `./setup.sh`.
-Make sure that you edit the `setup.sh` file to point to the Houdini version.
+Make sure that you edit the `setup.sh` file to point to your Houdini version.
 By default it will be the latest Houdini major release symlink, currently `/opt/hfs19.5`, that Houdini creates on install.

 Then follow along the steps as mentioned below.

-### Codeless TypedSchema <a name="usdGenSchemaCodelessSchema"></a>
+## Codeless Schema <a name="usdGenSchemaCodelessSchema"></a>
 Codeless schemas allow us to generate schemas without any C++/Python bindings.
 This means your won't get fancy `Schema.Get<PropertyName>`/`Schema.Set<PropertyName>` getters and setters.
 On the upside you don't need to compile anything.

 ~~~admonish tip